Axion Star Bosenova in Axion Miniclusters: Summary

 \section{Summary}

-In this work, we study the mass growth rate of an axion star after its formation within an axion MC.
+In this work, we study the mass growth rate of an axion star after its formation within an axion MC or MCH.
 The axion star's mass increases as it continues to capture axions from the axion MC.
 Axion self-interaction plays an important role in the presence and the growth of the axion star.
 When the axion star reaches its maximum mass, instability leads to a bosenova.
 We treat the mass growth process as a quantum capture process, and derive the axion parameter dependence of the capture rate.
 Axion self-interaction may dominate the mass growth in a large fraction of the axion parameter space.

-For the QCD axion, bosenova occurs in the present Universe for MCs with $\delta\gtrsim 100$, and only $10^{-7}$ of the MCs satisfy the condition.
+For the QCD axion, bosenova occurs in the present Universe for MCs with $\delta\gtrsim 100$.
+For bosenova from MCs, the main uncertainty of the event rate is the fraction of MCs with $\delta\gtrsim 100$, which we take $10^{-7}$ here.
+For axion MCHs, bosenova is still possible for $m_{a}\gtrsim 3\times10^{-4}\,{\rm eV}$ in our optimistic scenario.
+However, bosenova from axion MCHs are still uncertain because the growth of boson star depends sensitively on the density of cusp structure near the center of MCHs, which may be affected by tidal effects.
+The results of MCHs should be regarded as an upper bound in the most optimistic case.
+Due to the large uncertainties, we do not include bosenovae from MCHs when estimating the event rate.
 For the ALP, bosenova occurs roughly at the time of photon decoupling for MCs with $\delta\gtrsim 1$, which means that a significant fraction of MCs can generate bosenova.

 For relatively large MC overdensities, the axion star growth time can be shorter than the cosmic age, as shown in Eq.~(\ref{eq:tlam}) and (\ref{eq:tlam_ALP}) for the QCD axion and ALP scenarios.
 When bosenovae occur in our Universe, they emit relativistic axions and gravitational waves in the process, which may affect the effective radiation degrees of freedom $N_{\rm eff}$.
 If photonic coupling is large, electromagnetic radiation is also possible, potentially leading to new signals.
 Significant couplings to the Standard Model will also bring cosmic environmental effects into the axion star growth process, which will be of interest for further study.